About About Interior Medicine

 I understand that there is no agreed-upon definition of the term non-toxic, and that everything, even water, is made of chemicals, so nothing is truly chemical-free.
 Likewise, I’m aware that toxin refers to a natural substance like a plant poison or venom, whereas toxicant is a more accurate term for the chemicals in products that have a negative health impact.
 I choose to use these words anyway because they are currently the most culturally agreed-upon, descriptive, and accessible terms that allow people to find the information they are seeking.
 Some people really care about this terminology, so I’m letting you know!

 I grew up skeptical and relatively conventional, suspicious of organic food, natural cleaning sprays, and anything else that could be considered “fussy.”
 But, my mind started changing when I saw how invisible molecules could change lives, working at the local pharmacy as a high school student.
 Specifically, I saw that microscopic chemicals in anti-depressant pills could change people’s moods.
 To learn more, I read Molecules of Emotion by Candace Pert, and I was hooked.
 Until then, I had thought I wanted to be an Interior Architect, but I decided to major in Biochemistry and Biophysics instead.
-Spending four years learning about tiny molecules is likely what makes the abstract “toxins” more life-like for me to this day.
+Spending four years learning about tiny molecules is likely what makes “toxins” more life-like for me to this day.

 My Story

 At that same time, I was studying for the MCAT and working as a clinical research coordinator at the hospital.
-After a short conversation with an elderly patient recovering from a stroke in the ICU (he was widowed and mostly ate frozen dinners) the physician I was with prescribed Plavix, a blood thinning medication.
+After a conversation with an elderly patient recovering from a stroke in the ICU (he was widowed and mostly ate frozen dinners) the physician I was with prescribed Plavix, a blood thinning medication.
 Which is good!!
 But for weeks afterward, I couldn’t stop thinking about the patient’s loneliness and his microwave meals, both of which are stroke risk factors.
-I thought that drugs just weren’t enough, and this experience slightly opened my mind about naturopathic medicine (then I learned that Naturopathic Doctors were licensed and board-certified primary care physicians that could prescribe a full formulary of medications, which was the ultimate mind-changer.)
+I thought that drugs just weren’t enough, and this experience slightly opened my mind about naturopathic medicine (then I learned that Naturopathic Doctors were licensed and board-certified primary care physicians, could prescribe a full formulary of medications, and were covered by insurance, which was the ultimate mind-changer.)
 I wanted to find a way to prevent strokes from happening, and learn a more holistic way to treat them if they did, so I applied to NUNM and became a naturopathic doctor.

-After graduating, I was working in oncology at another hospital, this time helping people donate their bone marrow and stem cells to strangers with cancer.
+After graduating, I was working in oncology at another hospital, this time with people donating their bone marrow and stem cells to strangers with cancer.
 While there, I learned that early-onset cancer was becoming more and more common, and that researchers were finally warming up to the idea it might be related to environmental toxins.
 I also learned that less than 10% of cancer research funding in the US is used for prevention trials.
 When I was curious if we could participate in the few that did exist, I learned the trials generally didn’t pay well— focusing on new immunotherapies and chemotherapy combinations brought in more money.
-I get it, we all have bills to pay, even hospitals, but that concept made me so mad.
+I get it, we all have bills to pay, even hospitals, but theconcept made me frustrated.
 I’m not “anti-Big Pharma” — it saves lives.
 A full range of treatment options, and innovation, are incredibly important.
 But, I imagine if we invested as much into cancer prevention research as we did treatment, we’d save a lot of lives that way, too.

-In the evenings during that time, I was taking online classes in Architecture and Interior Design.
+In the evenings then, I was taking online classes in Architecture and Interior Design.
 It was 2020 and lockdown gave me time to wonder about my Ghost Ship— the alternative life where I was an Interior Architect.
 It was fun, but while choosing materials for one of my design projects, I noticed that stain-proof couch upholstery was made with PFAS, just like that Teflon pan was.
 I wondered if I could more effectively do my small part to help prevent cancer by choosing a couch made without these carcinogens for my (imaginary) client, rather than waiting for preventive research to become more lucrative.
 The more I learned, the more I was convinced I might be on to something.
 I started Interior Medicine in early 2021 as an evening hobby.
-Since then, it’s become a (more than) full-time endeavor— thanks to people like you— and I plan to keep improving and growing it as long as possible.
+Since then, it’s become a (more than) full-time endeavor— thanks to you— and I plan to keep improving and growing it as long as possible.

 Thank you!

 A sincere thank you for being here.
 I appreciate it so much!
-Feel free to reach out with any questions or to say hello.

 Certified Shower Filters